nathancoliver/Anchorage_Minneapolis_Heat_System_Comparison/README.md

 ![1](Anchorage_Water_Heat/png/Figure_1.png)

-The figure below shows the annual share of heating systems installed in new single-family homes, as well as the number of new single-family homes per year.
+The figure above shows the annual share of heating systems installed in new single-family homes, as well as the number of new single-family homes per year.
 During the housing boom in the 1970s and 1980s, hot water baseboards were the overwhelming favorite by homebuilders, and are a coomon sight in older Anchorage homes.
 Electric baseboards were occasionally installed for a brief period in the 1970s as a result of the oil crisis, and have rarely been used since.
 The 1980s also saw a surge in forced air systems, and have maintained a a steady and significant share of the installed heating system share since the switch from hot water.
 Radiant floor heating has been shown some favor by homebuilders, taking in a share of 15% to 25% since 2005.

 **Minneapolis Annual Heating System Market Share**

 ![1](Minneapolis_Water_Heat/png/Figure_1.png)

+Forced air heating systems have consistently been installed in new Minneapolis homes due to its ability to be used for both heating and cooling.
+In the early 20th century, gravity systems were commonly installed in homes across the US, but after WWII, forced air systems become the dominant heating system in Minneapolis.
+Geothermal heat pump systems could be a possible alternative to forced air systems due to an imminent push to electricity any energy system in not just the residential sector, but in the commercial, transportation and industrial sectors.
+If properly installed and sized to the homes energy needs, geothermal heat pumps can provide 100% of space heating and cooling requirements.